 During the teenage years, changes in the brain mean that adolescents can get quite emotional.
 These changes aren’t complete until their mid-twenties, and the last brain regions to develop are those responsible for planning, awareness of consequences and perspective.
 As a result, it’s normal for teenagers to be moody from time to time.

-But if a low mood is persistent, it may be a sign of depression.
-Learn about the signs of teen depression to look out for, and what parents can do to help.
+But if a low mood is significant and persistent, it may be a sign of depression.
+Learn about the signs of teen depression to look out for and find tips on what you can do to help.

 What is depression?

 Everyone gets moody, down or angry at times – these are normal emotions, especially during the teenage years.
 When someone feels this way for two weeks or more, though, and it starts affecting their everyday life, they could be experiencing depression.

 Depression is a mental health issue that shows up as predominant feelings of sadness, anger or despair.
 Depression in teenagers is relatively common – 1 in 4 young people will experience some form of depression, and it’s more common with females than males.

 The good news is that depression is highly treatable.
 Despite this, only 1 in 5 young people with depression get help, usually relying on an adult close to them to spot the signs and support them.